 Have you ever wondered why real estate is often referred to as a tax shelter?

-Although most of us don’t like paying taxes, some real estate investors actually look forward to tax time.
-That’s because tax law in the U.S. is very friendly to real estate investors.
+Although most of us don’t like paying taxes, some real estate investors actually don't mind tax time.
+Tax law in the U.S. is very friendly to real estate investors.
 There are plenty of real estate tax deductions that allow you to legally reduce the amount of income tax paid.

 Disclaimer: This is not tax advice.
 You should consult your own tax, legal and accounting advisors before engaging in any transaction.